 Types of Hurricane Shutters for Storm Protection

-What are Rolling hurricane shutters?
-Rolling hurricane shutters are hinged louver panels that roll up or down, manually or automatically as an option, are stored in an enclosure from above, and are attached to the outside of nearly any span that needs protection from hurricanes or disaster mitigation from severe storms.
-Category 5® line of rolling hurricane shutters provide industry leading technology, meet all Florida building codes, and are engineered to withstand the most punishing of Gulf Coast storms.
+What are rolling hurricane shutters?
+Rolling types of hurricane shutters are hinged louver panels that roll up or down, manually or automatically as an option, are stored in an enclosure from above, and are attached to the outside of nearly any span that needs protection from hurricanes or disaster mitigation from severe storms.
+The High Velocity line of rolling hurricane shutters provide industry leading technology, meet all Florida building codes, and are engineered to withstand the most punishing of Gulf Coast storms.

 What are Accordion Hurricane shutters?
-Accordion Hurricane shutters are hinged and louvered panels that are permanently mounted beside window, doors and openings and are designed to protect glass windows and areas during hurricanes, tropical depressions, and severe storms and also help to serve as a theft deterrent.
-Category 5® is the Naples Florida based leader in hurricane protection and accordion hurricane storm shutters.
+Accordion types of hurricane shutters are hinged and louvered panels that are permanently mounted beside window, doors and openings and are designed to protect glass windows and areas during hurricanes, tropical depressions, and severe storms and also help to serve as a theft deterrent.
+Accordions are considered one of the best types of hurricane shutters.
+High Velocity is the Naples Florida based leader in hurricane protection and accordion hurricane storm shutters.

 What are colonial hurricane shutters?
-Colonial hurricane shutters can provide aesthetic quality for the enhancement of almost any home.
-Colonials are permanently mounted shutters hinged on the side and fold back into an open position.
+Colonial types of hurricane shutters can provide aesthetic quality for the enhancement of almost any home.
+Colonial types of hurricane shutters are permanently mounted shutters hinged on the side and fold back into an open position.
 The louvered panels are available in single, bi-fold or tri-fold design.
-Whether it’s only in the front of the home or along the sides, colonial shutters can add character in a dramatic way.
+Whether it's only in the front of the home or along the sides, colonial shutters can add character in a dramatic way.
 In the closed position this type of shutter can add security and privacy.
 Like the bahama shutter, this shutter must be deployed from the outside and meets the requirements of the Florida Building Code.

 What’s wrong with using tape on your windows or plywood for hurricane protection?
 Save your time, money and tape for anything other than hurricane protection.
 Applying tape to your windows will not stop debris from puncturing the glass at hurricane speeds.
 And, beyond the many structural weaknesses of using plywood to protect your property from severe storm damage, the simple fact that you will damage your home by nailing plywood to home should be reason enough to seek a reliable hurricane protection product.
 Beyond that, plywood also does not meet most building codes.